brendanwhit/brendanwhit.github.io/about/about.md

 While the connect might be difficult to see at first glance, I benefit most from being active.
-This is where my love of Data Science fits in because difficult problems allow for my mind to be active while attempting to solve them.
+This is where my love of Data Science fits in because difficult problems allow for my mind to be active.
+My particular interest in Data Science focuses on the problem of communicating difficult concepts in terms that most people can understand.
+A large aspect of this problem revolves around simple, informative visualizations, which is like a fun combination of math and art.
+I love it.
 The possibilities unlocked by Data Science fascinate me greatly, and I am beyond excited to see the future progression of this realm.